jgador/loggle/azure/README.md

 # Loggle Azure Template

 This folder holds the Bicep template that mirrors the Terraform stack under `terraform/azure`.
-The VM Custom Script extension now clones this repository, copies the contents of `azure/vm-assets/` into `/tmp`, and executes `setup.sh`, so operators can inspect every file without having to trust a pre-built archive.
+The VM Custom Script extension clones this repository, stages the contents of `azure/vm-assets/` into `/var/cache/loggle-assets/`, downloads `setup.sh` from Azure Storage (via the `setupScriptUrl` parameter), and drops a `loggle-bootstrap.service` unit that runs after `cloud-final.service` to execute the script.
+Operators can still inspect every asset on-disk before the installer runs.

 ## 1. Keep the VM assets in sync